-Representation in North Carolina
+Representation in South Carolina

-At the 2-year and technical college, public 4-year and private 4-year levels in North Carolina there is a representation gap between faculty and undergraduate students.
-Black, Hispanic and American Indian or Alaskan Native scholars remain largely underrepresented at the faculty level.
+At the 2-year and technical college, public 4-year and private 4-year levels in South Carolina there is a representation gap between faculty and undergraduate students.
+Black, Hispanic and American Indian or Alaskan Native scholars remain largely underrepresented at the faculty level, particularly at 2-year or technical colleges and private 4-year institutions.
 Asian student and faculty demographics are not disaggregated here because they are not historically underrepresented in the faculty context, particularly in the STEM fields.